Shyamatara Das

 In 1917, three shepherd children in Fátima, Portugal reported that they had seen apparitions of “a Lady more brilliant than the Sun.”
 She asked the children to pray the Rosary every day to bring an end to World War I and to bring peace to the world.
 Recitation of the “Fátima Prayer” at the end of each decade of the Rosary became a widespread practice thereafter.

-In 2002, Pope John Paul II issue the Apostolic Letter Rosarium Virginis Mariae, declaring October 2002 to October 2003 the “Year of the Rosary” and giving us five new Luminous Mysteries to contemplate during the prayer.
+In 2002, Pope John Paul II issued the Apostolic Letter Rosarium Virginis Mariae, declaring October 2002 to October 2003 the “Year of the Rosary” and giving us five new Luminous Mysteries to contemplate during the prayer.

 The Rosary and the Prayers